securedimensions/FROST-Server-PLUS/README.md

 ## <a name="EnforceLicensing"></a>Enforcement of Licensing
-According to the STAplus Data Model, a `Datastream`, `Group` and `Project` may have a `License` association.
+According to the STAplus Data Model, a `Datastream`, `ObservationGroup` and `Campaign` may have a `License` association.
 In order to ensure the use of compatible licenses, this implementations generates a given set of configured licenses.

 ### Settings
 The file `resources/tables.xml` contains as the last constructor for table generation the entry